 We all have hundreds of chemicals in our blood, many of which are hormone disrupting.
 And this is in Sweden and the EU where we at least have the REACH chemical regulation.
 The US has much less regulation, which is discussed in the documentary STINK (can really recommend this documentary, there is a lot of useful information in it).

 One way that chemicals, such as triclosan, gets into our bodies is thus through clothes.
-I remember buying a pair of jeans some years ago from Replay that smelled terribly, “I smell like a walking pool #toxicfashion” I tweeted.
+I remember buying a pair of jeans some years ago that smelled terribly, “I smell like a walking pool #toxicfashion” I tweeted.
 I washed the jeans and continued wearing them despite the lingering smell.
 If I had known what I know now, I would have understood that the smell could be chemicals that would end up in my body and do damage there.
 I would have returned the jeans to the store.

 In the STINK documentary, the story starts similarly with a pair of smelling pyjamas.
 However, unlike me, the father in the movie realises not only that it’s a sign of chemicals but also that these might be really dangerous to his kids.
 His wife has recently died in cancer so he realises that some of these chemicals could even be carcinogenic (spoiler alert!- they are).